Back to top

 Support for men

 • MensLine offers telephone and online support, information and referrals to help men with relationship and other problems.
-Phone 1300 789 978.
+Call 1300 789 978.

 Culturally and linguistically diverse communities

 • Multicultural Connect Line is a helpline with an on-demand interpreter service.
 It offers free information, advice and referral to Queenslanders experiencing hardship, stress or worry.
-Phone 1300 079 020 or fill in the web form to request a call back.
+Phone 1300 079 020.
 Operates Monday to Friday 9:00am to 4:30pm, closed weekends and public holidays.

 Carers

 • Arafmi provides a range of supports for family, friends and carers of people with mental illness.
-Phone 1800 351 881.
+Phone 1300 554 660 any time, any day.

 • Carers Queensland has a range of specialised carer and disability support services.
 Phone 1300 747 636 or email info@carersqld.com.au.